Looking for a choral home?

 - sing all concerts in every season.

-If you are an experienced choral singer, we encourage you to audition for the Providence Singers.
-At your audition, you will be asked to:
+If you are an experienced choral singer, we encourage you to audition.
+You will be asked to:

 - sing one solo in the language of your choice (three minutes maximum), preferably from the oratorio, art song, or opera repertoire.
 Memorization is not required.
 Select something you are comfortable with and enjoy singing — no need to learn something new or “impressive” — but please bring a copy for the accompanist;